enphase/fixed-filters/README.md

 Biquad filters for fixed-point numbers.

-`fixed-filters` is a `#![no_std]` library for creating [biquad](https://en.wikipedia.org/wiki/Digital_biquad_filter).
+`fixed-filters` is a `#![no_std]` library for creating [biquad filters](https://en.wikipedia.org/wiki/Digital_biquad_filter).
 These are simple 2nd order IIR filters which can be configured to implement a variety of filter behaviors (i.e. lowpass, bandpass, highpass, notch, proportional-integral, etc).
 It is designed specifically to work with 32-bit fixed-point numbers based on the [fixed](https://crates.io/crates/fixed) crate.

 **Alpha:** This crate requires the alpha release of 2.0.0 of the [fixed](https://crates.io/crates/fixed) crate that makes use of const generics instead of the [*typenum* crate](https://crates.io/crate/typenum).
 This version requires the nightly compiler with the [`generic_const_exprs` feature] enabled.